 If you are studying within our Department, you will have access to our extensive facilities to aid your learning and research.
 In particular, our Albert Sloman Library is well stocked with books, journals, electronic resources and major archives relevant to our work and, in addition, we have our own library of specialist books and journals.

-Our graduates go on to a number of different destinations, including further study and training in psychoanalysis, Jungian analysis, or psychoanalytic psychotherapy.
+Our graduates go on to a number of different destinations, including further study and training.

 Many of our students are already professionals, clinical and non-clinical, so return to their existing fields, either in jobs or further training, and use study with us to deepen their understanding of their work.

 You will need a Merit at Masters degree level, or equivalent, in a related discipline.
 A well-developed research proposal is also essential.

 You will normally be required to attend an interview/Skype interview for acceptance, and acceptance is subject to research expertise in the department.